 Medical bills are so dangerous because, at the time of an emergency, many of the costs are hidden in the complicated web of insurance policies.”

 If you don’t pay your medical bills on time, it can negatively affect your credit scores.
 Medical debt that’s paid late or not paid at all can go to collections and affect a credit report.

 In this article, we’ll look at what happens when medical bills go to collections, how medical bills affect credit, how to avoid that, and how to remove medical bills on your credit report.

 Medical bills are different from regular expenses.
-When you’re in the hospital emergency room, shopping for the best and cheapest service and confirming that your insurance company will cover the costs isn’t an alternative.
+When you’re in the hospital emergency room, shopping for the best and cheapest service and confirming that your insurance company will cover the costs isn’t an option.